kalyde/item-catalog/README.md

 ## License

-The content of this repository is licensed under a [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/)
+The content of this repository is licensed under a [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/) and has been sampled from [Udacity course](https://github.com/udacity/ud330)